top of page

 John Williams’ iconic themes for the first three Harry Potter films became the magical heart of the series, echoing through every chapter.

-This concert features highlights from across the saga, plus selections from The Wizard of Oz and The Sorcerer’s Apprentice – a spellbinding afternoon for the whole family.
+This concert features highlights from across the saga, plus selections from The Wizard of Oz and The Sorcerer’s Apprentice – a spellbinding afternoon for kids of all ages.

 Background Design